 How to Make a Goat Cheese Log

-This no-cook appetizer comes together in 15 minute or less.
+This no-cook goat cheese spread comes together in 15 minute or less.
 That is music to my ears!

 This will act as a our “glue” to make all the coating ingredients stick.
 Use your fingers or the back of a spoon to coat the goat cheese.

-Step 4: Drizzle honey on the serving platter.
+- Step 4: Drizzle honey on the serving platter.
 Spread the remaining tablespoon of honey on your serving plate or platter.
-This will hold our cranberry pecan goat cheese in place.
+This will hold our goat cheese mixture in place.

 The last thing we want is people “chasing” their food around, you know???